 A website authentication certificate makes it possible to establish a Transport Layer Security (TLS) channel with the owner of the certificate, which guarantees confidentiality, integrity and authenticity of all data transferred through the channel.

-A certificate for electronic seals allows relaying party to validate authenticity and integrity of received data.
-The seal provides strong evidence that given data is originated by the legal entity identified in the certificate.
+A certificate for electronic seals allows relying party to validate authenticity and integrity of received data, and also prove it to third parties.
+The seal provides strong evidence, capable of having legal effect, that given data is originated by the legal entity identified in the certificate.

 4.2 Roles